 Let's see how ZenRows works by scraping an Incapsula-protected website like Harvey Norman.

-Sign up to open the ZenRows Request Builder.
+Sign up and go to the ZenRows Request Builder.
 Input your target URL in the link box and activate Premium Proxies and JS Rendering.

-Select your programming language (Python, in this case) and choose the API connection mode.
+Select your programming language (in this case, Python) and choose the API connection mode.
 Copy and paste the generated code into your scraper file.

 The generated Python code should look like this: